 Features of post-acute pancreatitis seen on co-axial imaging and EUS can take 12 months or more to resolve (in the absence of necrotising pancreatitis at the initial attack), usually lagging behind the resolution of symptoms.
 In the present series 23 of the 118 patients with no clinical or radiological evidence of chronic pancreatitis had resolving post acute pancreatitis imaging findings and another 12 patients had recurrent acute pancreatitis with resolution of symptoms and imaging in between attacks.

-A number of studies patients have taken patients with a single episode of non-gallstone acute pancreatitis, recurrent non-gallstone acute pancreatitis, acute pancreatitis with a background of acute pancreatitis, and chronic pancreatitis per se, [1-3, 20, 23] and grouped these together into a single study population causing difficulties in interpretation.
+A number of studies have taken patients with a single episode of non-gallstone acute pancreatitis, recurrent non-gallstone acute pancreatitis, acute pancreatitis with a background of acute pancreatitis, and chronic pancreatitis per se, [1-3, 20, 23] and grouped these together into a single study population causing difficulties in interpretation.
 [23,28,29] The problem is further compounded by the lack of consensus as to the pathological definition of early chronic pancreatitis.
 In 1996 Ammann, Heitz and Klöppel compared a fibrosis scoring system (range 0-12) with a pancreatic function index based on (1) the fecal chymotrypsin test and (2) diabetes mellitus (range 0–5) in patients with alcohol related chronic pancreatitis.[40]
 In this system a fibrosis score of 2 could derive from mild focal perilobular and mild focal interlobular fibrosis whilst a function index of 1 could derive simply from a marginal reduction in faecal chymotrypsin or a normal faecal chymotrypsin value but prescribed an oral hypoglycaemic.
 There were 10 (12.0%) out of 83 patients investigated with fibrosis scores of 0-3 and a mean function index of 1 and another 16 (19.3%) with a fibrosis score of 4-6 with a mean function index of just above 1.[40]
 A step change occurred at a fibrosis score of 7-9 when the mean function score jumped to 2.[40]

 Despite the lack of validation and consensus as to the diagnostic threshold of the fibrosis score for chronic pancreatitis a number of studies have used a fibrosis score of >2 as being indicative of chronic pancreatitis.[28,29,41,42] In a series of 50 adults with non-calcific chronic pancreatitis that underwent total pancreatectomy and islet auto-transplantation 42 had a fibrosis score of >2, but in eight (16%) patients the score was only 0-1.
 [29] None of these patients had a diagnosis of chronic pancreatitis using the Rosemont classification.
 In the group with a fibrosis score of >2, the Rosemont criteria classified 5 as normal, 12 as indeterminate and 25 as suggestive of chronic pancreatitis and in the patients with a score of only 0-1, EUS classified 4 as normal, 3 as indeterminate and one as suggestive.
 [29] It was unexplained why 84% were women and nearly three-fourth of these patients had a history of acute pancreatitis needing hospitalization.
 In the patients with recurrent acute pancreatitis, EUS was performed 6-8 weeks after an episode of acute pancreatitis.[29]
 So it remains unclear whether the fibrosis (and pancreatic function) as well as the EUS features observed in this study reflect post acute pancreatitis sequelae rather than underlying chronic pancreatitis.